friuns2/BlackFriday-GPTs-Prompts/gpts/diffuser-a-text-to-image-prompt-generator-1.md

 ```

+## Welcome Message
+What are the available commands that users can use with the AI prompt generator?Based on the given context, there is no specific mention of the available commands that users can use with the AI prompt generator.
+The context mainly discusses the importance of well-worded prompts and the potential features or capabilities of AI image generators like Stable Diffusion, DALL-E, and MidJourney.
+It does not provide a comprehensive list of commands.Cannot read properties of undefined (reading 'additional_kwargs')

 ## Conversation

 **ASSISTANT**: What are the available commands that users can use with the AI prompt generator?Based on the given context, there is no specific mention of the available commands that users can use with the AI prompt generator.
 The context mainly discusses the importance of well-worded prompts and the potential features or capabilities of AI image generators like Stable Diffusion, DALL-E, and MidJourney.
 It does not provide a comprehensive list of commands.Cannot read properties of undefined (reading 'additional_kwargs')